 I was on Lorna Dueck’s Context show recently, and saw a taping of another episode on the new Ontario sex-ed guidelines.
-A Christian group has written a curriculum which meets the guidelines and which Christian parents are happy with.
+A Christian group has written a curriculum that meets the guidelines and that Christian parents are happy with.
 School principals like this Christian curriculum too, saying it is a positive contribution that is much more effective than protests.
 The protesters are unlikely to accomplish anything, while more moderate Christians have accomplished what they wanted.

-Mistake #5: We fought a negative campaign
+Mistake #5: We Fought a Negative Campaign

 The gay movement enjoyed great success as public opinion took a massive swing towards supporting gay rights.
 The evangelical community, despite its ability to raise money and mobilize volunteers, had little or no effect on public opinion.
 The difference was that gay activists waged a positive campaign, arguing for something, while evangelicals fought a negative campaign, standing against something.

 The jury is out on whether negative campaign ads work or not.
 They are memorable, but it seems they do not sway people’s opinions to the negative side.
-In fact, the 2015 Canadian federal election would seem to indicate just the opposite – that voters realized the negativity conflicted with their sense of common decency towards others.
+In fact, the 2015 Canadian federal election would seem to indicate just the opposite—that voters realized the negativity conflicted with their sense of common decency towards others.
 This is exactly what happened in the gay rights debate, because the evangelical strategy played right into the “threatened minority” narrative put out by gay rights activists.
 In addition, the negative evangelical campaign worked in favour of the gay movement because the very things that we campaigned against suddenly became the centre of attention and caused people to think about them.
 Gay activists then swooped in on those issues with a positive gay rights campaign that led people to agree with them on the issues that we raised.

 In future, we must frame issues positively and stand for, rather than against, something.

-Mistake #6: All-or-nothing thinking
+Mistake #6: All-or-Nothing Thinking

-The final mistake is “All-or-nothing” thinking.
-As John Stackhouse notes in Making the Best of It: Following Christ in the Real World, many of us see anything less than total victory as a sell-out.
+The final mistake is “all-or-nothing” thinking.
+As John Stackhouse notes in Making the Best of It: Following Christ in the Real World, many of us see anything less than total victory as a sellout.
 Total victory, John reminds us, is only achieved when Christ returns.
 Until then, we must think incrementally.
 If we are moving closer to total victory, any forward movement is better than a loss.